Security Deep Dive

 HOW IT WORKS

-- 1Python daemon listening on a Unix socket (exec-approvals).
-Every exec call from OpenClaw is intercepted
+- 1Independent daemon exposed via a dedicated local channel for execution approvals.
+Every exec call from the agent is intercepted

-- 23-tier decision engine: auto-deny (dangerous commands like rm -rf, curl to unknown hosts), auto-allow (safe commands matching the allowlist), ask-julien (ambiguous cases sent via iMessage for human approval)
+- 23-tier decision engine: auto-deny (dangerous commands like rm -rf, curl to unknown hosts), auto-allow (safe commands matching the allowlist), ask-human (ambiguous cases sent via iMessage for human approval)

 - 4Fail-closed: if the guardian daemon crashes or is unreachable, ALL executions are blocked.
 The agent cannot bypass it